Marcos Felipe

-Marcos Felipe de Freitas Monteiro (born 13 April 1996), known as Marcos Felipe, is a Brazilian professional footballer who plays as a goalkeeper for Eyüpspor on loan from Bahia.
+Marcos Felipe de Freitas Monteiro (born 13 April 1996), known as Marcos Felipe, is a Brazilian professional footballer who plays as a goalkeeper for Turkish Süper Lig club Çorum FK.

 Club career

 Fluminense

 Marcos Felipe began his career at Fluminense, the goalkeeper signed on loan at Macaé in 2015.

 For Fluminense, Marcos Felipe's most played season was 2021, when he took the field in 65 matches.
 In 2022, the goalkeeper made only nine appearances.

 Bahia

 Bahia announced on 28 December 2022, that it had closed the loan with an option to buy 26-year-old goalkeeper Marcos Felipe until the end of 2023.

 Marcos Felipe was the highlight of a draw against São Paulo, in Morumbi, on 30 July 2023.
 He made 10 saves in the match to keep the score unchanged in the game valid for Brasileirão 2023, with 8 of the saves stopping shots from inside Bahia's box.

 On 30 August 2023, the transfer was made permanent and Marcos Felipe signed a contract with Bahia until the end of 2027.